The City of Huntington will offer free parking at all of its metered spaces in the downtown on the following dates to encourage holiday shopping

-HUNTINGTON – Two significant rounds of paving that will occur this fall in Huntington will begin next week.
-This past spring, more than $1 million of paving was delayed in the city due to the COVID-19 pandemic.
-Officials with West Virginia Paving notified city officials recently that they were almost ready to begin working on the spring list of paving projects.
+HUNTINGTON – The second round of paving in Huntington this fall will begin in the near future.
+Paving usually occurs in the spring and fall in Huntington.
+This past spring, however, more than $1 million in paving was delayed in the city due to the COVID-19 pandemic.
+Work on that paving list began in September, and officials with West Virginia Paving notified city officials recently that they were almost completed and would soon begin on the fall round of paving

 HUNTINGTON – In support of the Active People, Healthy Nation Initiative, Smart Growth America (SGA) and the Centers for Disease Control and Prevention (CDC), Division of Nutrition, Physical Activity and Obesity announced today that Huntington Mayor Steve Williams will be part of the inaugural class of the Champions Institute.